 Photo: U.S. Army

 On March 24, 2018, a fire destroyed two warehouses and damaged a third at the U.S. Army's Pueblo Chemical Depot.
+No chemicals were involved in the blaze, but there was plenty to burn at the 24,000-acre facility - a stockpile of aged mustard agent shells and other munitions.

 FARMINGTON - 1921

 In 1921, fire roared through the business district of Farmington, New Mexico, over the state line from Durango, destroying an ice house, electric plant and flour mill.
 The townsfolk pitched into battle the blaze, according to Fire Engineering magazine.
-No injuries reported.
+No injuries were reported.

 Tuesday, October 8, 2019